kontenbase-team/kontenbase-web-v2/README.md

 ### Project structure

 Keep in mind that the structure is designed for scalability for medium-large project.
 If your project scope is too simple or too small, Rewinds might be a bit too much to handle.

-> There are also some code you can customize with your own branding by editing all the things that commented with `EDITME` (Use Search in your editor) and other things like `site.webmanifest`.

 - `.vscode`
 - `api`